Patent

 International Patent

-Securing patent protection in multiple countries can be a complex process, but understanding the available routes can make it more manageable.
-Two primary pathways for obtaining international patents are the Patent Cooperation Treaty (PCT) route and the Convention route.
+Securing patent protection across multiple countries can be streamlined through two primary routes: the Patent Cooperation Treaty (PCT) route and the Convention (Paris Convention) route.

 Patent Cooperation Treaty (PCT) Route